HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 {{ figure_markup(
   image="bfcache-unload.png",
-  caption="Usage of `unload` by site rank.", description="Bar chart showing the percent of pages that are ineligble for bfcache due to setting `unload` handlers, grouped by site popularity rank.
+  caption="Usage of `unload` by site rank.", description="Bar chart showing the percent of pages that are ineligible for bfcache due to setting `unload` handlers, grouped by site popularity rank.
 36% of the top 1 thousand mobile pages set this handler, 33% of the top 10 thousand, 27% of the top 100 thousand, 21% of the top million, and 17% of all mobile pages.
 Desktop pages tend to use the `unload` handler slightly more often by a couple of percentage points across the ranks.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR-dJP3uphZoGE5A_luniNBFm5V2ww6irfOxANg0hrMid7gjgrtchsN_utOIDOvVZUjIwpmUBb27nHF/pubchart?oid=63175690&format=interactive", sheets_gid="996465265", sql_file="bfcache_unload.sql"